|

 Student instructions

-use by teachers, one copy per student in the class may be made free of
+student in the class may be made free of charge and without

-charge and without further permission.
-Student instructions and
+further permission.
+Student instructions and questions

-only (without teaching tips, suitability information, etc.) can be
+only (without teaching tips, suitability information, etc.) can

-General Safety
+General Safety Precautions

-wear safety glasses.
-Gases in syringes may be under pressure and
+syringes may be under pressure and could spray liquid

-the quantities suggested.
+quantities suggested.

 Toxicity

-dioxide is relatively non-toxic; however, it is a simple asphyxiant if
+however, it is a simple asphyxiant if inhaled in very large

-inhaled in very large quantities.
-We will not be generating large
+quantities.
+We will not be generating large quantities of

-quantities of carbon dioxide.
+carbon dioxide.

 Syringe Lubrication

-lubricating the black rubber seal of the plunger with silicone oil.
+seal of the plunger with silicone oil.

 Equipment